ray-project/ray/doc/source/train/user-guides/monitoring-logging.rst

 Monitoring and Logging
 ======================

-Ray AIR provides an API for reporting intermediate results and checkpoints from the training function (run on distributed workers) up to the ``Trainer`` (where your python script is executed) by calling ``train.report(metrics)``.
+Ray Train provides an API for reporting intermediate results and checkpoints from the training function (run on distributed workers) up to the ``Trainer`` (where your python script is executed) by calling ``train.report(metrics)``.
 The results will be collected from the distributed workers and passed to the driver to